So you want to create your first programming blog?

 Sometimes hosting companies will offer you a free domain name for a year to incentivize you to host with them.

-Another thing you must know is that registering a domain name is on an annual basis.
+Another thing you must know is that registering a domain name gives you ownership of that domain for only one year.

-So you will need to renew your registration every year to keep your domain.
+So you will need to renew your registration every year to keep your domain alive.

 Don’t forget to do that or bad things could happen 🙂.